planttheidea/unchanged/README.md

 console.log(add(['foo', 0, 'quz'], 'added value', object)); // {foo: [{bar: 'baz', quz: 'added value'}]}
 ```

-Notice that the `Object` form operates just like the `set` method, where a key needs to be specified for assignment.
-In the case of an `Array`, however, the value is appended to the object at that key.
+Notice that the `Object` usage is idential to the `set` method, where a key needs to be specified for assignment.
+In the case of an `Array`, however, the value is pushed to the array at that key.

 NOTE: If you want to add an item to a top-level array, pass `null` as the key: